 He also wanted a bird that was dark in color that would camouflage the soot and dirt in the city created during the industrial revolution.

-There simply wasn’t a chicken that could prove its weight in gold in both the egg laying and meat departments; that was until Black Orpingtons were produced.
+There simply wasn’t a chicken that could prove its weight in gold in both the egg laying and meat departments; that was until prized Black Orpingtons were produced.
+This was the birth of the first Orpington chickens.
 William Cook combined the Barred Rock, Minorca, and the Langshan to create the traits he desired in a chicken breed including the various plumage color patterns in Orpingtons that we know today.

 NOTEThe Black Orpingtons were the most popular chicken breed in England towards the end of the 1880s but were soon replaced by the Buff Orpington.

 The common Buff Orpington was developed from different breeds to the original black strain such as the Cochin, Hamburg, and the Dorking.
 Today, the Buff Orpington is a treasure of the chicken coop and one of the most popular chickens for backyard keepers.

 NOTEOnly five years ago the Orpington chicken was considered endangered; however, the breed was removed from the critical list in 2016 thanks to dedicated breeders, breed clubs, and growing interest among homesteaders.

 The Lavender Orpington is considered a new color variant of the Orpington family.

 It is their lavender coloring that separates them from the more common Orpington colors such as black, blue, and buff.

 The Lavender Orpington was refined in the 1990s in the UK by a dedicated poultry breeder, Priscilla Middleton.
 It took her many years of selecting the right chicken breeds including refinement of their size and plumage to produce the lavender coloring.

 They are bred across the UK and Europe and later migrated to the US where they have also become a firm favorite among poultry fanciers and backyard chicken keepers.